peterlews/DMA-firmware-for-fast-builds/README.md

 - **GPU**: A10 x 1
 - **Storage**: 24 GB

-## Build Mode
+## Getting Started

-1. Prepare a server.
-2. Run the installation program.
+1. **Prepare a Server**: Set up an appropriate server environment.
+2. **Run the Installation Program**: Follow the instructions to install DMA OL.
-3. For issues or support, join our [Discord community](https://discord.gg/xr4YF8cVx3).
+3. **Join Our Community**: For support and discussions, join our [Discord community](https://discord.gg/xr4YF8cVx3).

+## Installation

+For detailed installation instructions and configuration, refer to the documentation in this repository.

+## Contributing

+If you’d like to contribute to the project, please fork the repository and submit a pull request.
+For more details on contributing, check our contributing guidelines.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Open Source Program
+## Support

-- **Basic Features**: Supports only basic modifications, such as those required for games like EAC BE.
-- **Advanced Features**: For access to more advanced versions, please visit our website for more information.
+If you encounter issues or need help, please reach out on our [Discord community](https://discord.gg/xr4YF8cVx3) or open an issue on GitHub.